Cardiomegaly

 Cardiomegaly (sometimes megacardia or megalocardia) is a medical condition in which the heart becomes enlarged.
 It is more commonly referred to simply as "having an enlarged heart".
 It is usually the result of underlying conditions that make the heart work harder, such as obesity, heart valve disease, high blood pressure (hypertension), and coronary artery disease.
 Cardiomyopathy is also associated with cardiomegaly.

 Cardiomegaly can be serious and can result in congestive heart failure.
 Recent studies suggest that cardiomegaly is associated with a higher risk of sudden cardiac death.

 Cardiomegaly may diminish over time, but many people with an enlarged heart (dilated cardiomyopathy) need lifelong medication.
-Having family history with cardiomegaly may indicate increased risk for this condition.
+Having a family history of cardiomegaly may indicate an increased risk for this condition.

-Lifestyle factors that can help prevent cardiomegaly include eating a healthy diet, controlling blood pressure, exercise, medications, and not abusing alcohol and cocaine.
+Lifestyle factors that can help prevent cardiomegaly include eating a healthy diet, controlling blood pressure, exercise, medications, and not abusing anabolic-androgenic steroids, alcohol and cocaine.

 Signs and symptoms

 For many people, cardiomegaly is asymptomatic.
 For others, if the enlarged heart begins to affect the body's ability to pump blood, then symptoms associated with congestive heart failure may arise, including: